-The most common and most likely answer to this crossword clue is the 14 letter word CALVINCOOLIDGE which also is the latest solution we found used in CrossSynergy in 2010.
+The most common and most likely answer to this crossword clue is the 10 letter word OSCARWILDE , but the solution may also be CALVINCOOLIDGE which is one of the most recent solution (2010 in CrossSynergy).

 Author of the quip crossword clue answers